ZiqianLiu666/MIRAGE/README.md

 # 2. Automatic Image Synthesis Pipeline
 We provide a fully automated pipeline for generating image with multiple similar instances and composite editing instructions.

 If you need, please run the following commands in sequence to obtain a complete synthesized dataset.
-Alternatively, you can directly download the benchmark from the link above and proceed to [3.2 Base model + MIRAGE](#32-base-model--mirage) for inference, skipping **Automatic Image Synthesis Pipeline**.
+Alternatively, you can directly download the benchmark from the link above and proceed to [Base model + MIRAGE](#base-model--mirage) for inference, skipping **Automatic Image Synthesis Pipeline**.

 ```
 ## 2.1 Image Description Generation